anikhalder/i3PCF/README.md

 pip install numpy scipy matplotlib pandas vegas treecorr healpy classy
 ```

-*For advanced uses --> *: The following tweak to classy needs to be performed:
+*For advanced uses* -- The following tweak to classy needs to be performed:

 Reinstall (or recompile) classy after editing the python/classy.pyx file by adding the following functions